 Please treat this as a refresher before you prepare yourself for the interview, as this is only a guide to crack interviews

 Answer: Microsoft Excel is an electronic spreadsheet program, created by multiple highly skilled engineers from Microsoft.
 It enables users to organize, format, and calculate data with formulas using a spreadsheet system broken up by rows and column.

 We also use this tool for storing, organizing and manipulating the data.
-In addition, it also offers programming that supports VBA, and we can use external database to make dynamic reports, analysis etc. Smart use of this program saves a lot of time and helps in creating our own applications too.
+In addition, it also offers programming that supports VBA, and we can use external databases to make dynamic reports, analysis etc. Smart use of this program saves a lot of time and helps in creating our own applications too.

 Q2.
 What is the easiest solution to reduce the file size?

 Answer: Below are the steps to reduce the file size:

 Q3.
 How many rows and columns are there in Microsoft Excel 2003 and later versions?

 Answer: Refer to the table below for the number of rows, columns and cells for Microsoft Excel 2003 & later version:-

 |Excel Versions||Rows||Columns||Total Cells|